Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Conditional Independence in Dynamic Systems

 \subsection{Conservative Filtering}

-Full knowledge over past system states has been assumed thus far, which enables conditional independence between two agents local states and the derivation of a family of heterogeneous fusion algorithms named CF$^2$.
+Full knowledge over past system states has been assumed thus far, which enables conditional independence between two agents local states and the derivation of new heterogeneous fusion rules.
 However, in many distributed fusion applications it is desirable to maintain only a limited time window of recent state history.
 Thus, marginalizing out past states into a smaller sliding window of recent time steps might be favored, as maintaining the full accumulated state densities results in rapid state dimension growth and yields computation and communication burden.
 While marginalization is rather trivial for homogeneous fusion problems, in heterogeneous fusion extra care must be taken to maintain conditional independence.
-Without loss of generality, for the rest of the paper, a small sliding window of only the current time step (as done in Kalman-filter (KF) for example) will be used.
+Without loss of generality, for the rest of the paper, a small sliding window of only the current time step (as done in the Kalman-filter (KF) for example) will be used.

-The main assumption is that local bias states $s_i,s_j$ are conditionally independent given the target states $x_{k:1}$.
-Since recursive marginalization of the past target state $x_{k-1}$ results a coupling between $s_i$ and $s_j$ (Fig. \ref{fig:GraphModel}(b)), it is desirable to enforce conditional independence after marginalization.
-A similar principle is also known in the graphSLAM literature as conservative sparsification \cite{vial_conservative_2011,carlevaris-bianco_conservative_2014}, where Gaussian distributions are discussed.

-Here, the problem for general distributions is first described in a more formal way, with consideration of an open research question regarding the term `conservative' for general pdfs.
-Then, Sec. (\ref{subSec:GaussianSparseMarg}) focuses on Gaussian distributions and details the solution for conservative sparse marginalization to enable conservative filtering.

-Given a joint distribution $p(x_1,x_2,s_i,s_j)$, described by the PGM of Fig. \ref{fig:GraphModel}(b), marginalizing out $x_1$, as done in filtering, results in coupling of all the variables in its Markov blanket, $x_2,s_i$ and $s_j$.
-Since conditional independence between $s_i$ and $s_j$ is a fundamental assumption in the basis of the proposed methods, it is necessary to retain it after marginalization.
-Thus, the goal is to approximate the dense distribution $p(x_2,s_i,s_j)$ by a sparse distribution such that
+Given a joint distribution $p(\chi_{C,2:1},\chi_L^i,\chi_L^j)$, described by the PGM of Fig. \ref{fig:GraphModel}(b), for example, marginalizing out $\chi_{C,1}=x_1$, as done in filtering, results in coupling of all the variables in its Markov blanket, $\chi_{C,2}=x_2$, $\chi_L^i=s^i$ and $\chi_L^j=s^j$.
+Since conditional independence between $\chi_L^i$ and $\chi_L^j$ is an imperative assumption in the basis of the proposed fusion rules, it is necessary to retain it after marginalization.
+Thus, the goal is to approximate the \emph{dense} distribution $p(\chi_{C,2},\chi_L^i,\chi_L^j)$ by a conservative \emph{sparse} distribution,